Vancouver restaurants are just minutes from some of the most bountiful oceans, farmland, and vineyards in the world.

 Pidgin masterfully breaks down the walls between both East and West and past and present.
 Consequently, it manages to represent contemporary Vancouver in a way that few other good restaurants can.

-Curry lovers will be thrilled to know that Vancouver is home to what has been dubbed the best Indian restaurant in North America.
+Curry lovers will be happy to know this gem isn’t just one of the best restaurants in Vancouver – it has been dubbed the best Indian restaurant in North America.

 The brainchild of Canadian celebrity chef Vikram Vij, Vij’s has accumulated a wealth of international accolades over 25 years of operation – most famously in the late Anthony Bourdain’s No Reservations.